 For a monthly prompt about sacrifice, I wanted (as I often do) to turn it on its head.
 This was not to be a story about noble sacrifices for idealistic causes, with Starfleet cheering all the way.
 Instead, it was to be a story about personal human sacrifices, and how Starfleet can, I suspect, chew people up and spit them out.

-he’s going to miss them.
+The story begins with Malcolm telling Travis and Hoshi that he’s going to miss them.
 Hoshi is looking forward to spending more time with her family.
 Travis is trying to salvage his marriage.
 They are both retiring.
 It’s 2181, and they are the last three left of the original seven senior officers on the NX-01.
 T’Pol has returned to Vulcan and Phlox is back on Denobula.
 Tucker is dead, and Archer is pursuing a political career, which dovetails with Star Trek: Enterprise canon.
 With Hoshi and Travis’s retirements, Malcolm will be the last one standing.